Noise Reduction: Gates - Take Charge of What's Allowed in Your Mix

 Range (Depth)

 This parameter allows you to control how aggressive the gating is.
 It determines how much attenuation you apply to signals below the threshold.
-Range is like the ratio parameter on a compressor except it is measured in dB.
-For example, a range of -20dB would mean signals below the threshold will be reduced by 20dB.
+Range is like the ratio parameter on a compressor, except it is measured in dB.
+For example, a range of -20 dB would mean signals below the threshold will be reduced by 20 dB.

 Attack and Release

 Attack controls how quickly the gate opens.
-Release controls how quickly the gate closes.
-As sound designers, this seems counterintuitive because attack usually comes before release, but this is how gates work.
-For example, at a range of -10dB and an attack/release time of 4ms, it will take 4ms for the signal rise to its natural level after the gate opens and 4ms to drop by 10dB once it closes.
+Release contains how fast the gate closes.
+As sound designers, this seems counterintuitive because the attack usually comes before release, but this is how gates work.
+For example, at a range of -10dB and an attack/release time of 4ms, it will take 4ms for the signal to rise to its natural level after the gate opens and 4ms to drop by 10dB once it closes.
+These parameters have the opposite effect in gates as they do in compressors.
+A long attack preserves more of the natural impulse in a compressor, and a longer release maintains less natural decay.
+A longer attack maintains less of the natural impulse in a gate, and a longer release maintains more of the natural decay.

 Hold